Home · Blog · Thorough Examination

 After assembly on site

-Where safety depends on installation conditions — overhead cranes, rail-mounted hoists, building hoists — a thorough examination must be carried out each time it is assembled or installed in a new location.
+Where safety depends on installation conditions, such as overhead cranes, rail-mounted hoists, and building hoists, a thorough examination must be carried out each time the equipment is assembled or installed in a new location.

 3